PK (film): Themes

 Firstpost compared PK to Hirani and Khan's previous collaboration 3 Idiots, as they both involve "A socially awkward and 'different' young man—who walks and talks in a strange, enthusiastic childlike manner—observes the system, questions it, asks you to look at the many ludicrous things that inform it, and eventually brings about a minor revolution."
 In an interview, Rajkumar Hirani revealed that initially, the plot involved the alien protagonist falling in love with a girl early on, which led him to question religious divisions when he encountered her father’s prejudice.
 He used his powers to change the father's mindset.
-However, after watching Inception, Hirani realized the concept was too similar and scrapped the original second half.
-The filmmakers also decided against a storyline involving a case against God, as it closely resembled the play Kanji Viruddh Kanji, which was being adapted into a film (OMG Oh My God).
+However, after watching Inception, Hirani realised the concept was too similar and scrapped the original second half.
+The filmmakers also decided against a storyline involving a case against God, as it closely resembled the play Kanji Viruddh Kanji, which was being adapted into a film (OMG Oh My God) written by Joshi's playwright brother Saumya.
 Ultimately, PK focused on promoting communal harmony, with both films exploring similar themes but through different approaches.